TeseoLou/codoku/README.md

 ### **2.5.4 Backgrounds**

-In Codoku, background design plays a vital role in enhancing both aesthetic appeal and usability across themes.
+In **Codoku**, background design plays a vital role in enhancing both aesthetic appeal and usability across themes.
 Two primary background textures are used.
 One for Day Mode and one for Night Mode, ensuring each theme provides visual consistency and immersive contrast.

 ![Day mode background](assets/backgrounds/light-background.webp)
 *Subtle, tactile paper texture reinforces clarity and approachability.*